GerBreOwn/gsb-wx.me/content/weather-today/temperature-today.md

 type: page
 ---

-This page will show the current temperature for today at my location as of  **"date +'%Y-%m-%d'"**.
+This page will show the current temperature for today at my location as of  .LastMod.

 It will have a **funnel chart** showing the Maximum, Average and Minimum temperatures for the day.